dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 There are three main steps in recovery:

 1. **Containment** - involves rapid response by severing network connections and taking systems offline so they don’t infect other systems.
 2. **Eradication** - means wiping the malware from the system and/or completely rebuilding the system.
 Executives might think, why rebuild the system?
 However, as we know some malware embeds itself into systems in ways that make it impossible to eradicate without rebuilding the system from scratch.
 In any case, this process takes time.
-And interestingly it takes the **same amount of time if you pay the ransom or not** because in either case **you have to rebuild all of your systems to eradicate the ransomware** and this is often the most time consuming step.
+And interestingly it may take the **same amount of time if you pay the ransom or not** because in either case **you have to rebuild all of your systems to eradicate the ransomware** - this is often the most time consuming step.
 Of course, the manner of infection must be tracked down and the vulnerability addressed or you will be reinfected.
 3. **Recovery** - Once they systems are rebuilt in a cleanroom the data can be restored and the system brought online.
 This a very delicate process because if the malware was not fully eradicated you will re-infect yourself.
 Each system must be brought online and validated in as isolated a manner as possible, in the correct sequence.
 Immutable backup options such as Object Lock offer users a way to maintain truly air-gapped backups.
 The data is fixed, unchangeable, and cannot be deleted within the time frame set by the end-user.

 If you haven't thought about and tested ransomware recovery scenarios prior to becoming infected then **yes, you are paying the ransom**.